patarapolw/pyhandsontable/README.md

 - title: title of the HTML file
 - maxColWidth: maximum column width.
 (Default: 200)
+- renderers: the renderers to use in generating the columns (see below.)
 - autodelete: whether the temporary HTML file should be autodeleted.
 (Default: True)
 - filename: filename of the temporary HTML file (default: 'temp.handsontable.html')
 - css: url of the Handsontable CSS